-MIYAJIMA IS A SACRED ISLAND -- People living across from Miyajima always put their hands together, as a sign of respect toward this island.
-Come learn why the whole island is sacred.
-The mountain behind Itsukushima Shrine surely looks like Kannon Bosatsu, the goddess of mercy.
-There are also many lucky items hidden for lovers in the island.
-Come explore the mystery of Miyajima.
+MIYAJIMA IS A SACRED ISLAND -- Our ancient people living across from Miyajima used to put their hands together, as a sign of respect toward this island.
+Why is the island called "God Island"?
+The mountain behind Itsukushima Shrine surely looks like Kannon Bosatsu, the Deity of Mercy.
+There are many interesting stories hidden in the sacredness.
+Come on and find them!

 ITSUKUSHIMA SHRINE AND THE TORII GATE -- All visitors are impressed with the beauty of the Shrine and the Torii Gate.
 The illumination at sunset further adds its profoundness.
 Wild deer, the symbol of Miyajima, welcome you.
 Everything is simply beautiful on this island.

-DAISHOIN TEMPLE -- This temple has a solemn atmosphere with 1,200 years of history and is known for a strong power spot.
-This temple has a lot of mysterious things and spots which would be difficult for travelers to find.
-Here are a few examples:
+DAISHOIN TEMPLE -- This temple has a solemn atmosphere with 1,200 years of history and is known as a strong power spot (i.e., spiritual zone).
+This temple has a lot of mysterious things that tourists can not find without guide.